wasertech/commonvoice-fr/Wav2Vec2/README.md

 ## Lancez un entraînement

-Replace `/mnt/Data_II/Données/STT/data` with the locatiuon of your data to be mounted
+Replace `/mnt/Data_II/Données/STT/data` with the location of your data to be mounted

 ```shell
 docker run \